Mbell42/05_work-day-scheduler/README.md

 2020.01.31.0335 - Corrected timestamp of previous commit.
 Updated code using moment.js library to conform to correct date format for project.

 2020.01.31.0424 - Added pseudocode to index.html.
 Added for loop that will build the timeblocks rows and columns, though the function is WIP.

+2020.01.31.0540 - For index.html, I completed first pass of 'createTimeBlocks' function, and added comments to explain process.